 The OIC member countries constitute a substantial part of the developing countries, and, being at different levels of economic development, they do not make up a homogenous economic group.
 The mixed nature of the group of the OIC countries reflects high levels of heterogeneity and divergence in the economic structure and performance of these countries.
 The degree of heterogeneity in the macroeconomic and developmental profiles of OIC member countries also reflects in their performance in health sector.

-Between 1960 and 2010, the OIC member countries have, on average, recorded a 17.4 years increase in life expectancy.
 Although, average life expectancy at birth in OIC member countries is recorded at above 64 years in 2010, this average is still below 55 years in some countries especially in Sub Saharan Africa.

 Despite significant reduction in maternal mortality rates during the last decade, reaching the target of Millennium Development Goal (MDG 5) of three-quarters reduction by 2015 seems to be difficult in many OIC member countries.
 A similar observation could be made also for the under-five mortality rates as the reduction achieved so far has not been satisfactory, especially in countries with high under-five mortality rates, where one out of each 12 children still die before reaching the age of five years.